prideout/gltumble/README.md

 - [Interactive Demo] using [Filament] and WebGL 2.0
 - The demo [source code] is a single JS file.

-Note that `gltumble` emulates the behavior used by [sketchfab.com].
+Note that `gltumble` emulates the behavior used by [sketchfab.com] except that it does not support zooming yet.

 ## Example